adulau/the-art-of-pivoting/book/README.md

 ### Fuzzy Matching Correlation

 Once exact matching has exhausted its value, analysts often turn to **fuzzy matching correlation**.
 Instead of requiring two data points to be identical, fuzzy matching looks for *similarity*.
-Tools such as **SSDEEP**, **TLSH**, or **sdhash** generate similarity hashes that allow analysts to connect files or payloads that share overlapping content, embedded resources, compiler artifacts, or packer stubs.
+Tools such as **SSDEEP**, **TLSH**, or **sdhash**[^sdhash] generate similarity hashes that allow analysts to connect files or payloads that share overlapping content, embedded resources, compiler artifacts, or packer stubs.

 Fuzzy correlation is especially useful when adversaries produce many variants of the same malware family, or when a phishing kit is redeployed with small modifications.
 Two PE files that differ in signatures, strings, or timestamp can still score highly in TLSH or SSDEEP, revealing a relationship that exact match correlation would miss.